uc-cdis/gen3.org/content/resources/operator/_index.md

 # Running a Gen3 Data Commons

-Find below resources on how setup and run your own Gen3 Data Commons.
+Find below resources on how to stand up a Gen3 Data Commons.

 1. Use [Compose Services](#1-compose-services) to create a Gen3 Data Commons sandbox
 2. Use [Cloud Automation](#2-cloud-automation) to deploy a Gen3 Data Commons in production environments on cloud frameworks